nate-thegrate/vegan-chef/README.md

 The issue is that simply restricting yourself to certain foods doesn’t address the issue of overeating or not getting enough exercise.
 Furthermore, selective breeding in agriculture is virtually unavoidable—even if you eat fresh fruits and veggies, it’s pretty much guaranteed that the food you’re eating has been selectively bred over thousands of years to taste better.
 A banana eaten today has a much higher sugar content than a banana eaten during the stone age.

-The other issue is that adhering to the paleo diet prevents you from eating whole grains and legumes, both of which are generally considered to be healthy foods.
+The other issue is that adhering to the paleo diet prevents you from eating whole grains and legumes, both of which (in my opinion) are healthy foods.

 #### Keto
 The goal of a keto diet is to reduce the amount of net carbs you consume so that nearly all of your energy comes from fat and protein.